Here’s What Each Personality Type REALLY Wants to Talk About This Thanksgiving

 The INTJ

 The best way to intrigue an INTJ is to get really complex and big-picture with them.
 INTJs enjoy analyzing theories, future scenarios, and intricate problems.
-They hate being bored, and mundane small-talk is a sure way to drive them mad.
+They hate being bored, and prolonged small-talk is a sure way to drive them mad.
 They enjoy discussing philosophy, science, business strategies, predictions, patterns, ambitions, and goals.
 Ask them if they’ve read or learned anything interesting lately.
 Ask for their input on a complex problem you’re facing (and we’re not talking relationship drama here).
 Listen to their responses and don’t be surprised if you find yourself falling down an exciting rabbit hole full of new discoveries and ideas.

 Read This Next: 24 Signs That You’re an INTJ Personality Type